pxlc/PyWebEngineGui/README.md

 ## Compatibility

 This framework could, of course, work with `PyQt5`, but for more rapid development the focus was to just work with `PySide2` to limit the amount of testing that needed to be done as fixes and enhancements are made to it.
+And **_please note_** that this framework library has only been tested on **Windows 10**.

 #### Here are the environments tested against: